jcolag/entropy-arbitrage/2024-10-21-statistics.md

 * Ignore for ToC
 {:toc}

-Yesterday marked [World Statistics Day](https://en.wikipedia.org/wiki/World_Statistics_Day), though we apparently only actually celebrate it every five years and this one doesn't count.
+Yesterday marked {% wiki World_Statistics_Day|World Statistics Day|en %}, though we apparently only actually celebrate it every five years and this one doesn't count.
 Maybe this looks more like a year early than a day late, then.
 I don't know.
 It celebrates statistics, though, and that seems interesting...

 ![A graph of the normal distribution](/blog/assets/Standard-Normal-Distribution.png "Perfectly normal, nothing to see here...")